EU looks on as Belarus protests turn lethal

 But Lukashenko showed no sign of listening to domestic or international appeals for restraint.

-"So Lukashenko, who is at the top of the power structure and the head of state, after getting 80 percent of the vote, must voluntarily hand over power to them?
+"So, Lukashenko, who is at the top of the power structure and the head of state, after getting 80 percent of the vote, must voluntarily hand over power to them [the opposition]?
 The orders are coming from over there [abroad]," he said on Monday.

 "Our response will be robust," he added.